architecturebytes/vertex-ai-agents/README.md

 OpenAPI Schema that defines (the interfaces of) the above function (ProductInventoryManager.py).<br>
 **_Important_**: In this schema - you must modify the function name URL, PATHS and operationId as per your implementation.

+**IMPORTANT NOTE:**<br>
+Please use OpenAPISchema.yaml instead of json version - if you face errors of the kind: "Draft 2020-12 schemas are not yet fully supported" when you paste the schema while creating the Tool in UI.

 **BytesAgent**

 Goal:<br>